scala-ide/scala-ide.github.com/blog/_posts/2012-07-31-release-notes-2.1-Milestone-2.md

 ## Scala Test plugin

 If you are using ScalaTest in your project, you will definitely love this plugin.
-The ScalaTest team has been hard at work to provide a fully-featured plugin for Scala IDE.
+The ScalaTest team has been hard at work to provide a full-featured plugin for Scala IDE.
 More details (and screenshots!) on the [project page](https://github.com/scalatest/scalatest-eclipse-plugin)

 ## Scala Worksheet